RocketLeagueMapmaking/RL-docs/docs/faq/index.md

 :::details How do I test my maps?

-The fastest way to test your map is by using [the bat script](../essential/05_project_setup.html#batch-script-for-quickly-testing-maps-bsfqtm) from the beginning of this guide and overwrite `Labs_Utopia_P.upk` with your map.
-If you used the [RLLM UDK RL setup script](../essential/03_installing.html#rocketleaguemapmaking-udk-rl-setup-script) this file will be located in `{UDK Folder}\UDKGame\Content\Maps\`.
-Drag your map onto the script and open the Utopia map in Rocket League and you are ready to go!
+The fastest way to test your map is by using [the .bat script](../essential/05_project_setup.html#batch-script-for-quickly-testing-maps-bsfqtm) from the beginning of this guide to overwrite `Labs_Utopia_P.upk` with your map.
+If you used the [RLMM UDK RL setup script](../essential/03_installing.html#rocketleaguemapmaking-udk-rl-setup-script) this script will be located in `{UDK Folder}\UDKGame\Content\Maps\`.
+Drag your map onto the script, open the Utopia Retro map in Rocket League, and you are ready to go!
 You can read more about it [here](../guide/udk/04_test).
-To test your maps in multiplayer (recommended if you make use of Kismet and want the map to have multiplayer) you can check one of [these options](../guide/multiplayer/01_multiplayer.html#testing-multiplayer)
+To test your maps in multiplayer (recommended if you make use of Kismet and want the map to have multiplayer) you can check out [this corner of the website.](../guide/multiplayer/01_multiplayer.html#testing-multiplayer)

 Tags: [multiplayer](../guide/multiplayer/01_multiplayer), [testing](../guide/udk/04_test)